TY-Cheng/LoG-IV/docs/graph.md

 For benchmark protocol runs, training uses only decoded Black-forward calendar total-variance and strike-convexity penalties where enough same-surface nodes exist.
-Embedding-distance put-call parity and embedding-norm convexity proxies are not paper-facing regularizers.
+Embedding-distance put-call parity and embedding-norm convexity proxies are not manuscript-level regularizers.
 Put-call parity remains a post-run diagnostic until rate, dividend, and forward assumptions are explicit.

-Paper-facing no-arbitrage diagnostics must be reported separately from training regularizer loss and must compare true-IV and predicted-IV decoded prices.
+Manuscript-level no-arbitrage diagnostics must be reported separately from training regularizer loss and must compare true-IV and predicted-IV decoded prices.